 Astronomers have uncovered a supermassive black hole, weighing 17 billion suns, in the middle of nowhere.
 This nearly record-breaking supermassive black hole is in the center of a small galaxy cluster, which is a small town by universe standards.
 At READ MORE

 1.76 billion light years away, two black holes smashed into one another, bearing one huge black hole the size of 53 suns.
 The explosion from this merger created enormous distortions in spacetime, known as gravitational waves.
 These gravitational ripples have READ MORE

 “How moving!” is what the Earth would say when it comes into contact with gravitational waves.
 Albert Einstein’s general theory of relativity predicted these gravitational waves.
 These waves are disturbances in space caused by very massive objects and events.
 LIGO, READ MORE

-by Can Kilic Guest Contributor There is overwhelming evidence to support the existence of dark matter, but its existence is still a mystery to physicists.
-A method called Indirect detection remains one of our best hopes for experimentally detecting particles READ MORE
+There is overwhelming evidence to support the existence of dark matter, but its existence is still a mystery to physicists.
+A method called Indirect detection remains one of our best hopes for experimentally detecting particles of the elusive Dark Matter READ MORE